alexge233/relearn/README.md

 ## Reinforcement Learning and Markov Decision Process (MDP)

 An MDP is a sequence of States  s<sub>t</sub> linked together by actions a<sub>t</sub>.
-At the core of `relearn` is the `episode`; it encapsulates around an MDP and owns it.
+At the core of `relearn` is the `policy`; it encapsulates around an MDP and **maps** it.
-Whilst multiple episodes may exist, an episode may be iterated many times, updated, evaluated and re-experienced.
+Whilst multiple episodes may exist, and an episode may be iterated many times, updated, evaluated and re-experienced, the actual process is done in class `policy`.

 ![MDP](http://g.gravizo.com/g?
 [*] --> State1;